sagesolar/Corpus-of-Taylor-Swift/README.md

 These columns hold the total count of instances of a lyric word in various song structure parts across all songs and albums (if any).
 For brevity, some similar song structure parts have been grouped together as follows:

-- Bridge - also includes breaks, breakdowns, buildups and interludes
+- Bridge (B) - also includes breaks, breakdowns, buildups and interludes
-- Chorus - also includes pre-choruses and post-choruses
+- Chorus (C) - also includes pre-choruses and post-choruses
-- InOut - includes intros, outros, and spoken outros
+- InOut (I) - includes intros, outros, and spoken outros
-- Refrain - no other inclusions
+- Refrain (R) - no other inclusions
-- Verse - no other inclusions
+- Verse (V) - no other inclusions

 ### AlbumCount